vadimb892/wasm-bindgen-rayon/README.md

 Before we get started, check out caveats listed in the [wasm-bindgen threading docs](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).
 While this library specifically targets Rayon and automatically provides the necessary shims for you, some of the caveats still apply.

-Most notably, even when you're using multithreading, the main thread still **can't be blocked** while waiting for the Rayon pool to get ready or for all the background operations to finish.

-You must instantiate the main JS+Wasm in a dedicated `Worker` to avoid blocking the main thread - that is, don't mix UI and Rayon code together.
-Instead, use a library like [Comlink](https://github.com/GoogleChromeLabs/comlink) or a custom glue code to expose required wasm-bindgen methods to the main thread, and do the UI work from there.

 ## Setting up

-First of all, in order to use `SharedArrayBuffer` on the Web, you need to enable [cross-origin isolation policies](https://web.dev/coop-coep/).
+In order to use `SharedArrayBuffer` on the Web, you need to enable [cross-origin isolation policies](https://web.dev/coop-coep/).
 Check out the linked article for details.

 Then, add this crate as a dependency to your `Cargo.toml` (in addition to `wasm-bindgen` and `rayon` themselves):